How can you prove your organization's hiring is fair and ethical?

 Below is a case study we used for a Digital Marketer role:

 Question: Below is some fake data to discuss.
-To meet our commercial targets we think we need to increase our demo requests from 90/month to 150/month.
+To meet our commercial targets we think we need to increase our conversions from 90/month to 150/month.
 Below are some fake funnel metrics and website GA data.
 With a view to meeting this objective, talk through the above data and what it might mean.

 Follow-up 1: What additional data would you need to work out how to meet the objective?